 The 2016-17 Championship season has already thrown up some enthralling games this term and the action returns this weekend with a number of exciting fixtures.

-After a slow start Newcastle United look the side most likely to win the division according to Championship betting odds for this season, with Rafa Benitez’s men top of the table with 34 points.
+After a slow start Newcastle United look the side most likely to win the division with Rafa Benitez’s men top of the table with 34 points.

 The Tyneside outfit pulled off a major coup in convincing the distinguished Spanish coach to stay at St James’ Park and their elaborate expenditure in the summer transfer market is paying dividends.